 On championship two-person boats, the driver steers and the crew does tactics.
 On a three-person crew, the forward crew and helmsman focus on trim, while the middle crew handles tactics and so the responsibilities get divided up as the team size grows.

 Crew assignments should be based on the number, skill, experience, and interest of your crew.
 Each crew position should have clearly defined responsibilities during each maneuver, and maneuvers should be executed the same way each time.

-The key to developing good crew work is practice, its simply impossible to train crew during a race and you must practice to win, there is no other way.
+The key to developing good crew work is practice, it’s simply impossible to train crew during a race and you must practice winning, there is no other way.
 Go through maneuvers one at a time: tacks, gybes, sets, douses, reefs, sail changes, plus straight line trim and speed and then debrief after each training session to answer any queries that crew mates may have.